Somatic Experiencing and Trauma

 Health and growth are conditions of ease, relaxed activity, expansion and consolidation, flow and connection.
 Trauma does not feel like this.

-Trauma is unfinished regulation business bottled up in the body and making itself felt in the form of pain, anxiety, flashbacks, altered perceptions of risk and danger, feeling stuck or in psychosomatic distress.
+Trauma is unfinished regulation business bottled up in the body.
+It can make itself felt in the form of pain, anxiety, numbness, flashbacks, altered perceptions of risk and danger, psychosomatic distress or the feeling of being stuck.

-We are resilient creatures and our bodies carry not only pain but also the keys to repair and recovery – the paths to come back from bound-up stress.
-In my practice, I work with Dr. Peter Levine’s Somatic Experiencing for coming back from trauma and into healing and growth.
+We are resilient creatures and our bodies carry not only pain but also the keys to repair and recovery.
+Somatic Experiencing provides a way to bring the protective forces of tension, pain, anxiety and helplessness back into power, vitality, meaning and connection.

-In Somatic Experiencing sessions with me, I listen to your experience on many levels: how both the things that ail you and the things that nourish you express themselves in your thoughts, feelings, symbol world, body sensations and spontaneous movements.
-If you would like to, we can work with a verbal narrative of traumatic events but we do not have to.
-If a story is overwhelming or not in conscious memory, it is possible to engage in this therapeutic process without narrative detail.
+• In Somatic Experiencing sessions with me, I listen to your experience on many levels: how both the things that ail you and the things that nourish you express themselves in your thoughts, feelings, symbol world, body sensations and spontaneous movements.
+If you prefer to, we can work with a verbal narrative of traumatic events but we do not have to.
+Some stories can be overwhelming or simply not in conscious memory and it is possible to engage in this therapeutic process without complete narrative detail.

-What I will ask about are your resources.
-Traumatic shock sets in when stress greatly exceeds available strengths and supports.
-Coming forward from this point starts with altering this imbalance.
-In our sessions, we will take a closer look at your resources and explore moments where you or someone you know felt, for example, light (or safe, powerful, relaxed, valued, free…) The purple questions at the end of some of these pages are examples of resource exploration.
+• Somatic Experiencing works with resources.
+Traumatic shock sets in when stress greatly exceeds available strengths.
+Coming forward from this point begins with shoring supports so that available strengths can embrace what your neurophysiology is seeking.
+In our sessions, we will take a closer look at things you enjoy.
+I will ask you about everyday moments where you or someone you know felt, for example, light (or free, strong, appreciated…).
+The purple questions at the end of some of these pages are examples of resource exploration.

-My goals with Somatic Experiencing are to support post-traumatic growth and build resilience: to rediscover resources, release stress, increase body awareness, and re-establish meaning, purpose and our connection to joy.
+My goals with Somatic Experiencing are to support post-traumatic growth and build resilience: to rediscover resources, release stress, increase body awareness, and re-establish meaning and your connection to joy.

 Capable – when was a moment this week where you felt „I can“?